 Sites #34, 35, 42 & 3 are fully accessible.
 Site #34 contains an electrical outlet for use by those with medical needs.

 The campground is one of the most unique campgrounds I have stayed in a national park.
-All the sites lie among the lava beds and rock.
-The views of the park and the surrounding area are gorgeous.
+All the sites are on the lava beds and the view of the park and the surrounding area are gorgeous.
 By the time we arrived at the campground, it was just about full.
-We felt lucky to get site number 22, in the middle of the park with great views of the area.
+We were able to get site number 22, in the middle of the park with great views of the area.
 It was perfect.

-- Every site has a grill for cooking (charcoal only, no wood), a picnic table and flat ground with cinder gravel where you can pitch your tent
+- Every campsite has a grill for cooking (charcoal only, no wood), a picnic table and flat ground with cinder gravel for a tent

 - Water is available in season but the park service asks that RVers not fill their water tanks in the park.